-AUTO PINS (INDIA) LIMITED (THE 'COMPANY*)
+TO THE MEMBERS OF AUTO PINS (INDIA) LIMITED (THE COMPANY')

-We have audited the accompanying lnd AS standalone financial statements of AUTOPINS (INDIA) LIMITED (THE 'COMPANY') (the Company*) which comprise the BalanceSheet as at 31 March 2020 the Statement of Profit and Loss (including OtherComprehensive Income) the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and notes to the standalone lnd AS financial statements including asummary of the significant accounting policies and otherexplanatory information.
+We have audited the accompanying standalone financial statements of AUTO PINS(INDIA) LIMITED (THE COMPANY') (the Company') which comprise the BalanceSheet as at 31 March 2022 the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Cash Flow and the Statement of Changes in Equity for the yearended on that date and a summary of the significant accounting policies and otherexplanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone lnd AS financial statements give the information requiredby the Companies Act 2013 as amendended (the 'Act*) in the manner so requiredand give a true and fair view in conformity with the accounting principles generally accepted inIndia including Indian Accounting Standards (lnd AS*) specified underSection 133 of the Act of the state of affairs (financial position) of the Company as at31 March 2020 and its Profits (financial performance including other comprehensiveincome) its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 as amended (the Act') in the manner so required and givea true and fair view in conformity with the accounting principles generally accepted inIndia including Indian Accounting Standards (Ind AS') specified under Sec tion 133of the Act read with the Companies (Indian Accounting standard) Rules 2015 as amended(Ind AS'') and othei accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2022 and its Profits total comprehensiveincome its cash flows and the changes in equity for the year ended on that date.

 Basis for Opinion

-We conducted our audit of the standalone lnd AS Financial statements in accordance with theStandards on Auditing specified under Section 143(10) of the Act Ourresponsibilities under those standards are further described in the Auditor'sResponsibilities for the Audit of standalone lnd AS Financial Statements section of ourreport We are independent of theCompany in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India ('ICAi') together with the ethical requirements that arerelevant to our audit of the financial statements under the provisions of theAct and the rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our audit opinion on the standalone lnd AS financial statements.
+We conducted our audit of the standalone Financial statements in accordance with theStandards on Auditing specified under Section 143(10) of the Act.
+Our responsibilitiesunder those standards are further described in the Auditor's Responsibilities for theAudit of standalone Financial Statements section of our report.
+We are independent of theCompany in accordance with the Code of Ethics issued by the Institute of CharteredAccountants of India (ICAI') together with the ethical requirements that arerelevant to our audit of the standalone financial statements under the provisions of theAct and the rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAIs Code of Ethics.
+We believe that the auditevidence obtained by us is sufficient and appropriate to provide a basis for our auditopinion on the standalone financial statements.

 Emphasis of Matter

 Without qualifying our opinion we draw attention to Note No. 41 of the standalone IndAS financial statements relating to non provisions of gratuity and leave liability.
-TheCompany has considered non provision of same as the same shall be accounted for oncash basis and Note No. 40(b) Assessment of impact of Corona Virus Disease (C0VID-19)onits financial statemgpfoi liquidity or ability to service its debt or other obligations.
+TheCompany has considered non provision of same as the same shall be accounted for on cashbasis.

 Key Audit Matters

 Information other than the Financial Statements and Auditor's Report thereon

 The Company's Board of Directors is responsible for the other information.
-Theother information comprises the information included in the Annual Report but does not includethe standalone Ind AS financial statements and our auditor's reportthereon.
+Theother information comprises the information included in the Board's Report Managementdiscussion and Analysis Report Corporate governance Report and Business responsibilityReport but does not include the standalone financial statements and our auditor's reportthereon.

-In connection with our audit of the standalone Ind AS financial statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the standalone Ind AS financialstatements or our knowledge obtained in the audit or otherwise appears to be materiallymisstated.
-If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact We havenothing to report in this regard.
+In connection with our audit of the standalone financial statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the standalone financial statements orour knowledge obtained during the course of our audit or otherwise appears to bematerially misstated.

-In preparing the standalone Ind AS financial statements management is responsible forassessing the Company's ability to continue as a going concern disclosing as applicablematters related to going concern and using the going concern basis of accounting unlessmanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.
+In preparing the standalone financial statements management is responsible forassessing the Company's ability to continue as a going concern disclosing as applicablematters related to going concern and using the going concern basis of accounting unlessmanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.

 Those Board of Directors are also responsible for overseeing the Company's financialreporting process.

-Our objectives are to obtain reasonable assurance about whether the standalone IndAS financial Statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
-Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith Standards on Auditing will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these the standalone Ind AS financialstatements.
+Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
+Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith Standards on Auditing will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these the standalone financial statements.

-As part of an audit in accordance with Standards on Auditing we exercise professionaljudgment and maintain professional skepticism throughout the audit We also:
+As part of an audit in accordance with Standards on Auditing we exercise professionaljudgment and maintain professional skepticism throughout the audit.
+We also:

-Identify and assess the risks of material misstatement of the standalone Ind ASfinancial statements whether due to fraud or error design and perform audit proceduresresponsive to those risks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
+Identify and assess the risks of material misstatement of the standalonefinancial statements whether due to fraud or error design and perform audit proceduresresponsive to those risks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
 The risk of not detecting a material misstatementresulting from fraud is higher than for one resulting from error as fraud may involvecollusion forgery intentional omissions misrepresentations or the override of internalcontrol.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under Section 143(3)(Qof the Act we are also responsible for explaining our opinion on whether the Companyhas adequate internal financial controls system in place and the operating effectivenessof such controls.
+Under Section 143(3)(i) of the Act we are also responsible for explaining our opinion on whether the Companyhas adequate internal financial controls system in place and the operating effectivenessof such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

-Evaluate the overall presentation structure and content of the standalone IndAS financial statements including the disclosures and whether the standalone Ind ASfinancial statements represent the underlying transactions and events in a manner thatachieves fair presentation.
+Evaluate the overall presentation structure and content of the standalonefinancial statements including the disclosures and whether the standalone financialstatements represent the underlying transactions and events in a manner that achieves fairpresentation.

-We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit
+We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 Report on other Legal and Regulatory Requirements

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d) In our opinion the aforesaid standalone Ind AS financial statements comply with Ind ASspecified under Section 133 of the Act.
+d) In our opinion the aforesaid standalone financial statements comply with Ind ASspecified under Section 133 of the Act.

-f) With respect to adequacy of the internal financial controls over financial reportingof the company with reference to these standalone Ind AS financial statements andoperating effectiveness of such control refer to our separatereport in " Annexure A".
+f) With respect to adequacy of the internal financial controls over financial reportingof the company and the operating effectiveness of such control refer to our separatereport in " Annexure A".
 Our report expresses an unmodified opinion on theadequacy and operating effectiveness of the Company's internal financial controls overfinancial reporting.

-h) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to die best of our information and according to the explanations given tous:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

 ii.
 The Company has made provision as required under the applicable law or Ind AS formaterial foreseeable losses if any on long-term contracts including derivativecontracts;